Tommy Olivencia: Later years and death

 In August 2000, Olivencia celebrated his 40th anniversary in the music industry at the Tito Puente Theater in San Juan, an event attended by many of the former members of his band.
 On May 15, 2004, Olivencia celebrated his 66th birthday and 45 years with the band with a live recording concert.
 The National Salsa Day of 2005, celebrated annually in Puerto Rico was dedicated to Mr. Tommy Olivencia.

-He died on September 22, 2006, aged 68, in San Juan, Puerto Rico from complications of diabetes, which he had battled his entire life.
+He died on September 22, 2006 at the age of 68, in San Juan, Puerto Rico from complications of diabetes, which he had battled his entire life.
 Olivencia is buried in the San José Cemetery in Villa Palmeras.